myspc-development/art-test/tailwind-integration.md

 ### Update Your Build Process

-Configure your bundler (Webpack, Vite, etc.) to process Tailwind’s CSS file and output to `public/tailwind.build.css` so it matches the plugin's enqueue path.
+Compile `assets/css/tailwind.css` to `public/tailwind.build.css` so it matches the plugin's enqueue path.
+The `npm run build` script handles this compilation for release builds.

 Update tailwind.config.js to include all relevant file paths: